kit-sdq/programming-lecture-eclipse-artemis.docs/grading/grading.rst

         42
     ]

 where 42 is the id of the exercise.
-This can be found on the page of the exercise: https://artemis.example.com/course-management/14/programming-exercises/42 .
+This can be found in the header of the page of the exercise: https://artemis.example.com/course-management/14/programming-exercises/42 .

 Also the last number of this URL is the exercise id.